-It seems likely that this legal instrument will apply substantially to future investigations by the tax authorities.
+It seems likely that this legal instrument will be applied in future investigations by the tax authorities.
 How this information will be used by the tax authorities remains to be seen, but a very strict and aggressive approach will certainly lead to more litigation.
-Therefore, this will certainly be a very sensitive area for the next couple of years.
+As a result, this will certainly be a very sensitive area for the next couple of years.